-Broccoli should be planted in rows that are 3 feet apart.
-Space the plants 1½ to 2 feet apart in the row.
+Plant broccoli in rows 3 feet apart with plants spaced 1½ to 2 feet apart within each row.

-- Packman is an early season broccoli cultivar.
+- Packman is an early-season broccoli cultivar (50 days after transplant).
 In a planting of Packman, most of the main heads will be ready for harvest at the same time.
 Packman produces many side shoots.

-Soils that are well-suited for growing broccoli are fertile, well-drained and have a texture ranging from sandy loam to clay loam.
-Soil pH is very important.
-It should be between 5.8 and 6.5 for best growth.
-Have your garden soil tested several months prior to planting and adjust soil pH according to recommendations.
+Soils that are well-suited for growing broccoli are fertile, well-drained, and have a texture ranging from sandy loam to clay loam.
+Soil pH is very important and should be between 5.8 and 6.5 for the best growth.
+Have your garden soil tested several months prior to planting and adjust the soil pH according to soil test recommendations.

-A soil test is always the best method for determining the fertilization needs of the crop.
+Performing a soil test is always the best method to determine the fertilization needs of the crop.
 Information on soil testing is available in the fact sheet HGIC 1652, Soil Testing.

 Broccoli is a heavy feeder.
-If a soil test has not been taken, a general fertilizer recommendation would be to apply 5-10-10 at 3 pounds per 100 square feet before planting.
-Side-dress in about three to four weeks after transplanting when the plants have become established, with 33-0-0 at 1 pound per hundred feet of row or calcium nitrate at 2 pounds per 100 feet of row.
-Broccoli that has been direct seeded should receive this second fertilization when plants are at least 6 inches tall.
-More frequent side-dressings may be required as the growing season continues if the garden is sandy or leaching rains occur.
-Nitrogen is important for these crops to produce a high-quality product.
+In the absence of a soil test, apply 10-10-10 at 2.5 pounds per 100 square feet before planting.
+Three to four weeks after transplanting, side-dress established plants with calcium nitrate (15.5-0-0) at 2 pounds per 100 feet of row.
+Apply this second fertilization to direct-seeded broccoli when plants reach 6 inches tall.
+More frequent side-dressings may be required throughout the growing season for sandy garden soils or when leaching rains occur.
+Nitrogen is essential to produce high-quality, productive broccoli plants.

 Water the garden to provide a uniform moisture supply to the crop.
 The garden should be watered in the morning so that the foliage is dry before nightfall.
 Water sufficiently to moisten the soil to a depth of at least 6 inches.
 Light sprinklings will encourage shallow rooting of the plants.
-The critical periods for moisture are stand establishment and crop maturation.
-It is important to have a constant uniform moisture supply to produce a high-quality crop and to have the spring crop mature before high summer temperatures.
+The critical periods for moisture are during stand establishment and head development.
+It is important to have a consistent and uniform moisture supply to produce high-quality broccoli and to have the spring crop mature before summer temperatures arrive.

 Harvest & Storage

-Broccoli is ready to harvest 65 to 70 days after planting transplants.
+Broccoli is ready to harvest 50 to 90 days after transplanting, depending on the variety.
 Harvest broccoli when the main head is 3 to 6 inches in diameter, and the flower buds are still tightly closed.
 Cut the main stem about 6 inches below the top of the head.
 Some varieties produce many secondary florets in the axils of the stems after the main head has been harvested.
-Store in perforated plastic bags for up to a week in the refrigerator.
-Freeze any surplus.
+Store in perforated plastic bags for up to a week in the refrigerator and freeze any surplus.

-- Setting out young, healthy transplants that have not been stressed.
+- Set out young, healthy transplants that have not been stressed.

-- Watering well when transplanting to start root growth and remove air pockets from the soil.
+- Water thoroughly when transplanting to start root growth and remove air pockets from the soil.

-Another problem that can be serious is tip burn and internal browning.
-Good soil pH, proper watering and the correct balance between nitrogen and calcium will avoid these problems.
+Another potentially serious problem is tip burn and internal browning.
+Proper soil pH, proper watering, and the correct balance between nitrogen and calcium will avoid these problems.